Categories

 Category Description

-- Novel submissions must include brief summary (250 words or less) of the entire novel.
-The summary is meant to provide readers with an understanding of the full scope, themes, arc, and plot of your novel.
-The summary does not count toward the maximum word limit.
+- Please include a brief (about 250 words) synopsis of your novel.
+The synopsis is meant to provide readers with an understanding of the full scope, themes, arc, and plot of your novel.
+Think about what would appear on the back cover of your book, but with spoilers!

-- Adaptations of or sequels to existing published series are not accepted.
+- Adaptations of or sequels to existing published works are not accepted.

-An excerpt up to 3,000 words, a 250-word summary of the entire novel, and the full manuscript in PDF form.
+An excerpt up to 3,000 words, including a 250-word summary of the entire novel.

 Personal Essay & Memoir